The well-posedness and scattering theory of nonlinear Schr\"odinger equations on lattice graphs: The Scattering theory of discrete semilinear Sch o dinger equations

 Thus, the Strichartz estimates in Corollary \ref{Strichartz} can be rewritten as the following uniform estimates, with some positive constant $C_{0}$,

-\end{defi} Next, we use above Strichartz estimates to give a proof of the existence and continuity of wave operator. \begin{proof}[proof of Theorem \ref{5}] From the Duhamel formula and definition of the scattering, it suffices to solve the following equation
+\end{defi} Next, we use the above Strichartz estimates to give a proof of the existence and the continuity of the wave operator. \begin{proof}[Proof of Theorem \ref{5}] From the Duhamel formula and the definition of the scattering, it suffices to solve the following equation

 To solve the above equation (\ref{b}), we decompose the whole question into two parts.
-Fixing $T$ large enough, we first solve the equation (\ref{b}) in time interval $\left[T,+\infty\right)$ and then extend it to the whole time interval $\left[0,+\infty\right)$.
+Fixing $T$ large enough, we first solve the equation (\ref{b}) in the time interval $\left[T,+\infty\right)$ and then extend it to the whole time interval $\left[0,+\infty\right)$.
 With the assumption $6\le (p-1)d$, it's not hard to verify the existence of exponents $0<q_{i}, r_{i}<\infty, i=1,2,3,4,5$ satisfying the following conditions

 and $(q_{1},r_{1}), (q_{2},r_{2}), (q_{3},r_{3}), (q_{5},r_{5}), (pq_{2}',pr_{2}')$ are admissible exponent pairs.
 Indeed, we can take